mathspp/mathspp/pages/02.blog/longest-unique-substring/item.md

 From an algorithmic point of view, I think this solution is absolutely brilliant.

-Before concluding, we'll just consider a slight improvement to this function that is related to the `.find` and the `substring[k + 1:]` operations.
+Now we'll consider a slight improvement to this function that is related to the `.find` and the `substring[k + 1:]` operations.
 Slicing is considered an expensive operation because it creates a copy of what's being sliced.
 For that matter, we'll try to get rid of the slicing.
 Along the way, we'll make a couple of adjustments that will also make the code a bit faster.